calvinchengx/helloreact/README.md

 # Isomorphic ReactJS

-A ReactJS web SPA (Single-Page App) frontend that is SEO-friendly using Server-Side Rendered (SSR) template for the first-time and thereafter, does not need to call the server again.
-Doing this also ensures that visitors entering the site from other urls other than the home '/' path will also be served appropriately.
-No more broken urls which is typical of frontend-only static sites.
-At the same time, we benefit from not having to make unnecessary calls to the server!
+A ReactJS SPA (Single-Page App) web frontend that is SEO-friendly using Server-Side Rendered (SSR) template for the first-time and thereafter, does not need to call the server again.
+Doing this also ensures that visitors entering the site from other urls other than the home '/' path will be served correctly.
+This avoids the no broken url problem which is typical of frontend-only static sites.
+And at the same time, we keep all the benefits of SPAs - no unnecessary calls to server-side template rendering.

 Call once and we are done.

-This isomorphic layout should be used in conjunction with a separate API backend (not included here) that will serve data to the frontend.
+This isomorphic layout should be used in conjunction with a distinct and separate API backend (not included here) that will serve data to the frontend.

 Currently, this app is composed with